 - Your truck’s GVWR is 10,001 pounds or more

 - You transport 8 or more passengers for compensation

 - You transport 15 or more passengers not for compensation

 - Participate in interstate commerce

 Truck insurance filings are important for the protection of your business.
 It may seem like a lot of work, and it can be challenging figuring out what insurance filings you need to submit.
-Therefore, it’s best to seek help from an expert who can guide you through the truck insurance process and get you the required forms.
+Therefore, it’s best to seek help from a professional who can guide you through the truck insurance process and get you the required forms.